2026-27 entry

 Learning

 We pride ourselves on the diversity of our modules and the high quality of our teaching.
-Modules in philosophy focus on central philosophical issues and thinkers, and are taught through lectures, discussion seminars and individual essay tutorials in the third year.
+Modules in philosophy focus on central philosophical issues and thinkers, and provide a supportive and inclusive learning environment.

 Our staff are among the best in the world at what they do.
-They're active researchers, so your lectures and seminars are informed, relevant and exciting.
+They're active researchers, so your lectures and seminars bring you world-leading expertise in relevant and exciting content.
 We'll teach you how to think carefully, analytically and creatively.

 Assessment

-On some of your third year modules, you will have the opportunity to write a longer essay instead of sitting an exam.
-Some modules also use other forms of assessment, such as reflective journals, presentations, and discussion boards.
+On some of your third-year modules, you will have the opportunity to write a longer essay instead of sitting an exam.
+Some modules offer the opportunity for other forms of assessment; you can also produce reflective journals, presentations, discussion content, posters, websites, and a range of real life communication tasks such as blog posts, news reports, policy statements, guidelines, and reports.

 Entry requirements